-Syed Basharat Ahmad Shah, renowned veterinary scientist from Bijbehara who was recently made honorary judge in Bonn, Germany, tells Saima Bhat that how systemic nepotism forced him to leave his motherland
+Syed Basharat Ahmad Shah, a renowned veterinary scientist from Bijbehara who was recently made honorary judge in Bonn, Germany, tells Saima Bhat how systemic nepotism forced him to leave his motherland

 Syed Basharat Ahmad Shah (SBAS): I am from Bijbehara in south Kashmir.
 My father was a school teacher who unfortunately passed away in a road accident during my studies.
-At the time of my father’s retirement I was just 4 years old.
-My father struggled a lot to educate my siblings and me.
+At the time of my father’s retirement, I was just 4 years old.
+My father struggled a lot to educate his siblings.

 SBAS: Due to having taken two double promotions during my schooling, I was underage after passing my BSc part I, to apply for any professional course.
-Therefore, I did my B.Sc final and applied for professional trainings, got selected for BVSc & AH at Ranchi (those days there was no Agriculture University in Kashmir).
-Parallel to my BSc, I had additionally done BA (part I) and after BSc, BA part II in arts subjects.
-After returning from Ranchi with Bachelor in Veterinary Sciences and Animal Husbandry (BVSc & AH), I got appointed as Vety: Assistant Surgeon with the state department.
+Therefore, I did my B.Sc final and applied for professional training, got selected for BVSc & AH at Ranchi (those days there was no Agriculture University in Kashmir).
+Parallel to my BSc, I had additionally done BA (part I) and after my BSc, BA part II in arts subjects.
+After returning from Ranchi with Bachelor in Veterinary Sciences and Animal Husbandry (BVSc & AH), I got appointed as Veterinary Assistant Surgeon with the state department.
 Immediately I started doing LLB privately.
-Meanwhile, I appeared for the competitive exam of the Indian council of Agricultural Research (ICAR) for a Junior Fellowship.
-When results came out, I stood 1st in Animal Sciences throughout India and got the Fellowship.
-After completing LL.B, I went for Master of Veterinary Sciences (MVSc) with my fellowship.
-For my PhD I worked in a joint project at the University of Bonn, Germany, University of Leuven, Belgium and University of Veterinary Medicine, Hannover, Germany.
-I did my post doctorate research for one and a half years at the University of Bonn.
+Meanwhile, I appeared for the competitive exam of the Indian Council of Agricultural Research (ICAR) for a Junior Fellowship.
+When the results came out, I stood 1st in Animal Sciences throughout India and got the Fellowship.
+After completing LL.B, I went for a Master of Veterinary Sciences (MVSc) with my fellowship.
+For my PhD I worked in a joint project at the University of Bonn, Germany, the University of Leuven, Belgium, and the University of Veterinary Medicine, Hannover, Germany.
+I did my post-doctorate research for one and a half years at the University of Bonn.

 KL: In 2006, you were given a document of recognition for civic engagements declaring you as a respectable citizen of Cologne, Germany.
 What was that about?
 Is that the only reason you were selected as the judge at the Landgericht Bonn?

-This has absolutely nothing to do with my appointment as honorary judge.
+This has absolutely nothing to do with my appointment as honourary judge.

-On September 19, 2009 I spoke in the symposium on “Family – Foundation Stone for Peace” organised by the German branch of the Universal Peace Federation, (an organisation registered with UNO) at Duesseldorf (Düsseldorf), Germany as an invited guest speaker.
-I presented the Islamic perspective of peace in family and the nation as a whole.
-The speech was in German language; this appeased and moved the audience and the organisers.
-There was lot of applause and in the end I was presented with a citation awarding me the title “Ambassador of Peace”.
+On September 19, 2009, I spoke in the symposium on “Family – Foundation Stone for Peace” organised by the German branch of the Universal Peace Federation, (an organisation registered with UNO) at Duesseldorf (Düsseldorf), Germany as an invited guest speaker.
+I presented the Islamic perspective of peace in the family and the nation as a whole.
+The speech was in the German language; this appeased and moved the audience and the organisers.
+There was a lot of applause and in the end, I was presented with a citation awarding me the title “Ambassador of Peace”.